JethroJames/JethroJames.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Multi-Modal / Multi-view Learning
-  - Uncertainty Quantification / Explanable AI / Trusted AI / Noisy-Correspondence Learning / Hallucination in LLM/MLLM
   - Crafting AIGC for Discriminative Tasks
+  - Trusted AI
-  - Multi-Modal Video Understanding
+  - Video Understanding
   - Cutomized AIGC
-  - Personality Attended AGI / Multi-Modal Personality Grounding
+  - Personality Attended AGI

 # Education to show in About widget
 education: